CDC Updates Travel Guidance for Fully Vaccinated People

 A Focus on Sanitation

-We recently added seven UV-C LED light sterilizers to pre-security escalators in Terminals 3 and 4.
+Last year, we also added seven UV-C LED light sterilizers to pre-security escalators in Terminals 3 and 4.
 This is in addition to the seven we had previously added earlier this summer.
 Operating 24 hours a day, the new handrail sterilizer is known to kill up to 99.9 percent of disease-causing microorganisms using a germ-destroying light.
 The light is mounted underneath the escalator handrails out of passenger view and provides an excellent sanitizing solution for the high-touch handrails.

 Because health and sanitation are top-of-mind, we have also made some modifications to our heating ventilation and air conditioning (HVAC) system.
 We have increased outside air circulation 60-100% which helps to further sanitize our air by replacing air inside the building with fresh, filtered outside air.
 Our filtration system is a two-stage process with two filters used, and we have increased monitoring and condition assessment of more than 34,000 filters in more than 400 air handlers through our building automation system.